 For a sales rep, your uniform may differ based on what you are selling but you need to present yourself as a professional.
 How you dress not only impacts how you feel but also impacts how your prospects view you.
 For my job, I wear a suit without a tie.
 This gives me a professional look without looking like an auditor, which may make someone feel uncomfortable.

 Football teams on all levels all over our country are starting practice.
 They are running the same plays over and over again to make sure everyone knows what they are required to do.

-Practice for sales reps are roleplays.
+Practice for sales reps is roleplaying.
 Roleplays can be extremely effective if done right.
 When I do a roleplay, I try to make it as a hard as possible.
 I want you, during practice, to face the hardest prospect, hardest objections and hardest questions so that when you get in front of a real prospect, you are ready for whatever they throw at you.
 When I worked for Black & Decker, there was a trainer named Dick Redpath.
 I will always remember him.
-He was Scottish and had this thick Scottish accent that was sometime hard to understand.
+He was Scottish and had this thick Scottish accent that was sometimes hard to understand.
 He was the hardest person to roleplay with because he would always have an off the wall and never discussed before objection during the role play.
 New hires were always scared of Dick but I loved roleplaying with him because if I could close him, I felt like I could close anyone I faced.
-Are you doing role plays?
+Are you doing roleplays?
 Are they hard?
 You should and they should be!